google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 Weight47 lbs (21.3 kg)

 Oil change every 50-100 hours.
 Spark plug every 100 hours.
 Air filter cleaning every 50 hours.
-Use ethanol-free fuel to prevent carburetor issues.
+Use ethanol-free fuel or add stabilizer to prevent carburetor issues during storage.

 Image Placement 02